 Research has consistently shown that when patients are actively involved in their healthcare decisions, they are more likely to feel satisfied with their care and experience improved outcomes.
 Patient engagement reduces the need for emergency care and hospital readmissions because patients are empowered to manage chronic conditions more effectively.
 When healthcare providers focus on engagement, they help patients understand their conditions and treatment options, fostering a collaborative relationship that results in improved adherence to treatment plans.

-reduce the burden on healthcare facilities and professionals by minimizing the occurrence of preventable diseases.
+Moreover, the importance of patient engagement in healthcare extends to the economic impact on the healthcare system.
+When patients are involved in their care, they are more likely to follow preventive measures, such as regular screenings or vaccinations.
+This helps reduce the burden on healthcare facilities and professionals by minimizing the occurrence of preventable diseases.
 Engaged patients also tend to make more informed decisions about their care, often opting for less invasive or more cost-effective treatments, which can lead to substantial cost savings for both the patient and the healthcare provider.

 Another important aspect is how patient engagement contributes to patient safety.
 When patients are well-informed and empowered to ask questions, they are less likely to experience medical errors.
 For example, patients who are engaged in their care are more likely to understand the side effects of medications, ask about possible interactions, and report adverse reactions to their healthcare provider.